madelinecr/dotfiles/README.md

 ## Dotfiles!

 This is my dotfiles repository for storing, backing up and sharing my shell and program configuration files.
-It's powered by a simple little Rakefile.
+It's powered by a simple little shell script.

 ## Usage